sveltejs/learn.svelte.dev/content/tutorial/01-svelte/07-lifecycle/01-onmount/README.md

 </script>
 ```

+> In a [later exercise](bind-this), we'll learn how to get an element reference without using `document.querySelector`.

 So far so good — you should see gently undulating colours in the shape of the Svelte logo.
 But there's one problem — the loop will continue even after the component has been destroyed.
 To fix that, we need to return a cleanup function from `onMount`:

 ```js